 January - Internship Begins

-Exact internship dates will be negotiated between the candidate and the office but must start by early January and end no sooner than the end of April.
-Spring 2022 Interns may be working in either a hybrid or remote environment.
+Exact internship dates will be negotiated between the candidate and the office but must start by early June and end no sooner than the end of July.
 Interns will work full-time hours with Congressional offices (as set by the office) and are not permitted to have any other internships or employment.
-Interns will be provided with a stipend.
-Half will be awarded at orientation, and the other half will be given an exit interview, provided interns have attended all sessions.

 Sessions & Workshops